temujin9/mezovy/npcs/unseelie/queen of air and darkness.md

       - Vile Leadership 28 => 9(level)+6(various)+9(murder)+4(Cha) => 300/30/15/8/4/2/2
     - Remaining
       - hags, witches (many hagbound and/or fae), fae, drow, wolves
-      - count here is full, which is why she needs to bargain for the armies of others
     - PCs have encountered:
       - Coven who bonded Ivan: Winter Hag, Storm Hag, Boreal Annis Hag (or witch)
       - Treasurer - witch thief, angry at PCs